Rhoana/windowed-membranes/README.md

-# Run Edge Classifier
+# Edge Classifier
+The edge classifer can be run with a small predefined training-set or a training set with real and labeled segmented images.

 ## Option 1 (easy)

-1. Run ConvNet.py with small pre-processed training/test set
+1. Run ConvNet.py with small predefined training/test set

 ## Option 2